gvwilson/thirdbit/src/fiction/still-book/index.md

 Most of the puppets who frequented the market lived in the old stone apartment buildings by the canal.
 Every so often, though, others from the sunny heart of the City ventured down into the fog to visit.
-The nice ones came to buy old, broken-down things to mend---chairs with wobbly legs, flutes that were missing a few notes, or picture frames that didn't hang straight.
+The nice ones came to buy old, broken-down things to mend—chairs with wobbly legs, flutes that were missing a few notes, or picture frames that didn't hang straight.
 Some were collectors, like the serious-looking puppet who came to Attic's stall every week to ask